CHEESE BALLS with GRAPES and PISTACHIOS

 Usage and Pairings

 These balls are ideal for an elegant aperitif, a summer buffet, or as finger food during a party.
-They pair perfectly with a fresh and fruity white wine, such as a Prosecco or Vermentino, which contrasts with the saltiness of the cheese and enhances the sweetness of the grapes.
+They pair perfectly with a fresh and fruity white wine, like a Prosecco or a Vermentino, which contrasts the savoriness of the cheese and enhances the sweetness of the grapes.

-The idea of combining cheese and fruit is certainly not new: it is a classic in cuisine, known for the balance of flavors it creates.
+The idea of pairing cheese and fruit is certainly not new: it’s a classic in the kitchen, known for the balance of flavors it creates.
 This recipe, in particular, is a modern and fun reinterpretation of that combination, transforming a traditional dish into an elegant and easy-to-enjoy bite.
-It is the emblem of contemporary cuisine that draws inspiration from the past to create something new and surprising.
+It is the emblem of contemporary cuisine that takes inspiration from the past to create something new and surprising.

 The cheese might be too soft.
 Make sure it hasn’t been at room temperature for too long.
-If it doesn’t compact, add another tablespoon of grated Parmesan cheese.
-Also, chilling in the fridge is crucial to firm them up.
+If it doesn’t hold together, add another tablespoon of grated Parmesan.
+Additionally, resting in the fridge is essential to firm them up.

 Sure!
-You can prepare them even a day ahead.
-Store them in an airtight container in the fridge and add the pistachio granules just before serving to keep them crunchy.
+You can make them even a day ahead.
+Store them in an airtight container in the refrigerator and add the pistachio granules just before serving to keep them crunchy.

 • What other fruits can I use besides grapes?